schnick3rs/wang-charz/posts/3-the-journey-of-the-golden-goose-session-one.md

 ### The scum psyker

-**Cassidy Gaines** was (is? will ever be?) a lowborn scum, born into the bazzilions of a hive world. destined to live and die on this planet.
+**Cassidy Gaines** was (is? will ever be?) a lowborn scum, born into the bazzilions of a hive world.
+Destined to live and die on this planet.
 Or so he thought.
 During gang conflicts, an enemy leader leaked knowledge about Cassidy's latent Psychic Powers to the Authorities and so he was captured and contained so he can collected by the black ships.

 But he was freed by a shady (very shady (very, very, VERY shady)) individual: **Vega Bolsota**.
 Cassidy received training by an accompanied and unsanctioned Psyker **Alfera**.
 They where later joined by an additional apprentice **Skoteinos Andras**.

 So, to wrap this up.
 Shady training occurs, and one day, **Vega Bolsota** announces,